Disabled Woman Needs an MS Service Dog

 Disabled Woman Needing Service Dog

 So it begins.
 I've found some good resources, including one forum and website which teaches clicker or marker training, and a Facebook group and affiliated website solely dedicated to training a personal service dog.
+There are many other options out there, choose the ones that make the most sense and are easy to navigate.

 Depending on what kind of assistance you need, your ideal service dog can be almost any size.
 For a diabetic alert dog, even a small dog will be perfectly capable of helping you avoid high blood sugar, and even be able to bring your medications.